Connecting the past, present, and the future of the automobile

-The Revs Program at Stanford aims to correct all this.
-Our challenge is to dive deep into a human-centered understanding of the design of the car – an understanding that gives priority to the experiences of people who engineer and drive them, love them and hate them.
+The Revs Program at Stanford aimed to dive deep into a human-centered understanding of the design of the car – an understanding that gives priority to the experiences of people who engineer and drive them, love them and hate them.
 Above all we wanted to harness the history, the archaeology of the automobile to drive this understanding.

-In 2013 the Revs Prize for most Historically Significant Car in Show was awarded at Pebble Beach Concours d’Elegance – the great annual gathering of car collectors.
+In 2013, 2014, 2015 and 2016 the Revs Prize for Most Historically Significant Car in Show was awarded at Pebble Beach Concours d’Elegance – the great annual gathering of car collectors [Link] [Link] [Link]

-The Revs Program exists through the vision and support of Miles Collier and is affiliated with the Revs Institute, based in Naples, Florida.
+The Revs Program was made possible through the vision and support of Miles Collier and was affiliated with the Revs Institute, based in Naples, Florida.